 Environmental Management System

-The main sustainability-related initiatives, including the environment, as well as activity policies and related issues, that have been deliberated by the Sustainability Committee are reported to and approved by the Board of Directors, and advanced under a framework that is reflected within management.
-In addition, the determination and implementation of a detailed activity plan related to the environment is carried out through meetings of environmental managers for each issue from Corporate Headquarters and each divisional company.
+At the first Sustainability Committee meeting (held in December 2020), the committee deliberated on the main sustainability-related initiatives, including the environment, as well as activity policies and related issues.
+A framework was created for the deliberations of this committee to be reported to and approved by the Board of Directors, then applied to management.
+In addition, the determination and implementation of a detailed activity plan related to the environment will be carried out through meetings of environmental managers from Corporate Headquarters and each divisional company.

-In fiscal 2022, the Environmental Subcommittee met twice, in November and March.
-At these meetings, the subcommittee confirmed progress for the final fiscal year of the current Environmental Medium-term Plan, and deliberated on the direction for the three-year Environmental Medium-term Plan (fiscal 2023-2025) that will begin during the next fiscal year, and discussed initiatives and promotion measures for reducing greenhouse gas emissions, handling water-related risk problems, reducing the amount of waste products generated, and other issues.
-In addition, cases requiring urgent expansion of measures are deliberated as needed at management meetings (which meet monthly and are chaired by the head of the Business Strategy Department who is also the person in charge of the ESG Management Department) and reported to the Board of Directors.
+In fiscal 2021, the Environmental Sub-committee met twice, in November and March, confirming progress and deliberating on the effectiveness of measures related to such issues as greenhouse gas emission reduction, handling water risk problems, and initiatives for reducing the volume of waste products generated.
+In addition, in such cases as when urgent expansion of measures is required, management meetings (which meet monthly and are chaired by the head of the Business Strategy Department who is also the person in charge of the ESG Management Department) deliberate on these matters as needed and report to the Board of Directors.

 • 11-08